cryptocopycats/awesome-cryptokitties-bubble/README.md

 # Awesome CryptoKitties

 A collection about Awesome CryptoKitties (Yes, Cute Little Cartoon Cats) on the Blockchain! - digital assets secured on a distributed public databases w/ crypto hashes.
-CryptoPuppies are the new CryptoKitties.
+Are CryptoPuppies the new CryptoKitties?
+Contributions welcome.